THE AUGUST ISSUE, SWITZERLAND IN SUMMER II

 Contextual Placement

-These modules are prepared as editorial companions: compact enough to sit within a guide or article body, specific enough to feel useful without becoming a booking interface.
+These modules sit as editorial companions: compact enough to live within a guide or article body, specific enough to feel useful without becoming a booking interface.

-A small restaurant table near a gallery, prepared before dinner service.
+A small restaurant table near a gallery before dinner service.

 For Dinner After the Gallery